YessicaSD/CITM_2_Research_GroupMovement/docs/README.md

 <h1>Introduction</h1>
 <p>The objetive of this research is to implement group pathfinding.
 To reach this we'll analisy differents group movement implented in RTS games, we'll get the best caracteristics of each one or most of them and create the best implementation posible.</p>
 <i>Although this implamenteation is based on diferents RTS games it could also be applaid in differens kind of games.</i>

+<h1>Command & Conquer:Red Alert 2</h1>
+- In this game units set they objetive before they start moving.
+- Althought the player click on one tile units only one unity will reach that tile, the rest of them select as their goal nearby tiles.
+- Also some of the units got the same goel so when one unit reach the goel the other ones stop when they are next to that unit.